-- 1. Implement at least two engagement opportunities per year with the agricultural community, i.e., tours, workshops, guest speakers and community meetings. - 2.
-Develop projects on mid to large agricultural operations that also serve as demonstration sites.

-\ As capacity builds in the Community Engagement and Restoration Program staff, these positions will lead implementation of increasing contact with farmers and the agricultural community.
+- Gain input from agricultural landowners about their conservation needs and interests - 2.
+Implement at least two engagement opportunities per year with the agricultural community, i.e., tours, workshops, guest speakers and community meetings. - 3.
+Develop projects on mid to large agricultural operations that also serve as demonstration sites. - As capacity builds in the Community Engagement and Restoration Program staff, these positions will lead implementation of increasing contact with farmers and the agricultural community.